 What causes floaters?

-Floaters tend to be caused by ageing.
+Floaters tend to be more common as we age.
 As you get older, the vitreous humour degenerates and partially liquefies, causing it to shrink and pull away from the retina.
 As a result of this shrinkage, the microscopic fibres within the vitreous humour can clump together, forming floaters.

 Most people have a few floaters, which generally don't require any treatment.
-However, if you notice a sudden increase in the number of floaters or flashing lights associated with the floaters you should promptly seek medical attention.
-These symptoms may indicate a retinal tear or retinal detachment, which can lead to permanent loss of vision.
+However, if you notice a sudden increase in the number of floaters, sometimes like a shower of floaters going across your vision, or flashing lights or a black spot in your vision (called a scotoma) associated with the floaters you must seek medical attention urgently.
+These symptoms may indicate a retinal tear or retinal detachment, which if untreated, can lead to permanent loss of vision.